codelight-eu/trellis/README.md

 vagrant_memory: 2048
 ```
 ### Troubleshooting
-Make sure sitename.local is in hosts file without www at the beginning too.
+* Make sure sitename.local is in hosts file without www at the beginning too.
 Local site opens from ```http://sitename.local```

-If you change folder names you may need to do vagrant halt and up for it to register.
+* If you change folder names you may need to do vagrant halt and up for it to register.

+* Vagrant does not currenlt work with VirtualBox 5.2, use 5.1.3 instead

+* For error "Vagrant was unable to mount VirtualBox shared folders.
+This is usually
+because the filesystem "vboxsf" is not available.", run these before vagrant up
+vagrant plugin install vagrant-vbguest
+vagrant plugin install vagrant-winnfsd
+vagrant plugin install vagrant-bindfs